danielbjanes/NodeTemplate/README.md

 After getting those installed simply clone this git repo.
 In the root directory ("/NodeTemplate") in your terminal just type `yarn`.
 This should install all of the node dependencies automatically.

-From there to get the server running type `yarn start` into the terminal and connect to `localhost:8080`.
+From there, to get the server running type `yarn start` into the terminal and connect to `localhost:8080`.

 Enjoy!